 \subsection{Personalization performance}

-To evaluate the personalization performance of all methods in detail, we also distribute the testing dataset to clients with the same $\textbf{Dir}(\alpha=0.05)$ for local performance evaluation.
-We analyze the testing accuracy of the personalized model owned by each client in Figure \ref{figure5}.
-For FedDTG, even the worst client achieves an accuracy of 92.15\% on local test dataset which is a huge improvement compared with other algorithms.
-In addition, the test accuracy of all clients in FedDTG is relatively centralized, which once again proves the advantages of global generator and co-distillation.
+To evaluate the personalization performance of all methods in detail, we also distribute the test datasets to clients with the same $\textbf{Dir}(\alpha=0.05)$ for local performance evaluation.
+We analyze the test accuracy of the personalized model owned by each client in Figure \ref{figure5}.
+For FedDTG, even the worst client achieves an accuracy of 92.15\% on the local test dataset which is a huge improvement compared with other algorithms.
+In addition, the test accuracy of all clients in FedDTG is relatively centralized, which once again proves the advantages of the global generator and mutual distillation.